 Using a meat thermometer is the most accurate way to determine whether the chicken has reached the safe minimum internal temperature.
 Insert the thermometer into the thickest part of the chicken, away from any bones, and wait for the reading to stabilize.
 If the temperature reads 165°F (74°C) or higher, the chicken is considered safe to eat.

-See also How long to cook turkey patties on stove
+See also How to cook a roast in 2 hours

 It’s important not to rely solely on the color of the chicken when determining doneness, as this can be misleading.
 Always use a meat thermometer to ensure that the chicken is fully cooked and safe to consume.